Sh1v4nk/Passgen-React/README.md

 ## 🤝 Contributing

 Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
-Please fork the repository and submit a pull request with your improvements or bug fixes.
+3. Make your changes and submit a pull request.

 ---